 Jesus, the first person of Earth’s History to conquer death, said, “You may follow me,” and thus, he leads the way.
 He became immortal.
 He is always with us.
 He and those who followed him continually labor for us (beyond the veil), so that we too may learn, and become wise and strong enough to follow him.
 As they constantly labor for us, they also patiently wait for us.

-By reading and
+By reading and studying the Aquarian

-beacon-light in the night.
-All who see
+night.
+All who see and comprehend this

-and comprehend this compelling brilliance can voyage toward the Light.
+compelling brilliance can voyage toward the Light.
 We know the Way.

 An in depth review

-the Aquarian Gospel
+comments about the Aquarian Gospel